 The dental assistant typically begins an appointment by taking the patient to the examination room and discussing their needs.
 Next, they may take radiographs (x-rays) and other assessments that the dentist needs.
 The assistant helps the dentist with tasks during the appointment including instrument handling, rinsing and suction, and limiting the spread of bacteria.
 Dental assistants also take impressions of teeth and provide post-care instructions.

-Often, the role of the dental assistant isn’t limited to just patient-facing tasks.
-There’s more to keeping a dental practice running smoothly, like ordering supplies, scheduling appointments, submitting claims, billing customers, and other administrative tasks.
-Dental assistants are some of the best multitaskers around.
+Often, the role of dental assistant isn’t limited to just patient-facing tasks.
+Dental assistants keep the dental office running smoothly by managing tasks like ordering supplies, scheduling appointments, submitting claims, billing customers and other administrative duties.
+They’re some of the best multi-taskers around.

 *Updated March 2023